AsiaWi/hangman/README.md

 #### CELEBRATORY HEADING
 * Celebratory heading.

-The aim of this is to make it clear what happend in the game and to connect the celebratory feeling.
+The aim of this is to make it clear what happend in the game and to connect to the celebratory feeling.

 ![you_won](assets/docs/you_won.png)